 I used the howler.js library for managing audio.
 It's pretty neat because it allows me to have all the sounds in a single audio file as "sprites", reducing bandwidth usage.

-The name describes this web app quite well.
-It can generate a unique arrangement of tiles using its pre-defined tile-sets every time you click on "Generate".
+This web app can generate a unique arrangement of tiles using its pre-defined tile-sets every time you click on "Generate".

 You may also upload your own tiles and have the app generate a random arrangement of those for you.